 Garden Design: Final Plan to Fruition

-Whether you’re working on a new garden design or revising an existing one, this class at the Gardens will address both the large-scale process and the detailed specifics of your design.
+Whether you’re working on a new garden design or revising an existing one, this class at the Gardens will address both the large-scale process and the detailed specifics of design.
 After a brief recap of the design process to ensure comprehension and strengthen the core intent of our designs, we’ll address how to merge the layers of design details, ensuring legibility is maintained.
-In this collaborative workshop, students will be able to present their design projects, exchange constructive feedback and discuss the means for making the design come to fruition.
-In this final installment of our series, students should come prepared with a design project they’ve been working on, no matter the stage.
-Upon registration, students will receive a list of supplies needed to pursue their design projects and to use during class.
+Through a collaborative workshop, students will present their design projects, exchange constructive feedback, and discuss the means for making the design come to fruition.
+As the series final installment, students should come prepared with a design project they’ve been working on, no matter the stage.
+Upon registration, students will receive a list of supplies needed.

 Cheryl Salatino has been the principal designer and owner of Dancing Shadows Garden Design since 2002, a residential garden design and services firm recently transplanted from Massachusetts to Maine.
 Cheryl received her certificate in landscape design from the Radcliffe Seminars Landscape Design Program at Harvard University and an Advanced Certificate in Horticulture and Design from Native Plant Trust.
 Serving for several years as Chair of the Master Certificate in Horticulture (MCH) Board for Massachusetts Nursery and Landscape Association, Cheryl was honored with the President’s Award for her contribution to furthering education within the green industry.
 Cheryl teaches landscape design for students at the Native Plant Trust and presents a plethora of lectures to garden clubs throughout New England.